Supplements To Improve Adrenal Fatigue

 Pregnenolone:

-Warning signs of too much pregnenolone can include heart arrhythmia’s including palpitations or abnormal heart rhythms, insomnia and/or headaches.
-If you have any of these while taking pregnenolone, than be sure to consult with your functional health practitioner.
+Warning signs of too much pregnenolone can include heart arrhythmias including palpitations or abnormal heart rhythms, insomnia and/or headaches.
+If you have any of these while taking pregnenolone, then be sure to consult with your functional health practitioner.

 DHEA:

 DHEA is the precursor to the sex hormones testosterone and estrogen.
-If the individual has liver stress, methylation problems and/or a history of sex organ cancer such as breast, uterine, ovarian or prostate than it be best to avoid DHEA supplementation.
+If the individual has liver stress, methylation problems, and/or a history of sex organ cancer such as breast, uterine, ovarian, or prostate then it is best to avoid DHEA supplementation.

 Starting with small doses is key as some women will turn DHEA into testosterone and increase their risk of polycystic ovarian syndrome (PCOS).
 Some men with elevated aromatase enzymes will turn this into estrogen.
 This is one reason why it is important to have a functional health practitioner trained in the use of these bioidentical hormones before starting usage.

-Warning signs of poor DHEA utilization would include abnormal heart rhythms, increased blood pressure, insomnia, facial hair or hair loss.
-If you have any of these while using DHEA, immediately consult with your functional health practicioner.
-The DHEA product I recommend for clients can be found here
+Warning signs of poor DHEA utilization would include abnormal heart rhythms, increased blood pressure, insomnia, facial hair, or hair loss.
+If you have any of these while using DHEA, immediately consult with your functional health practitioner.
+The DHEA product I recommend for clients can be found here.

 Summary: